urbanware-org/typefx/README.md

 ### Dynamic

 Prints the output "typewriter-like" as if a person was typing.
-This method is available in the *Python* modules, only.
+This method is available in the *Python* modules and the *PowerShell* code, only.

 ### **Usage examples**